remoteintech/remote-jobs/company-profiles/novoda.md

 ## Office Locations

-We have offices in Barcelon, Berlin, Liverpool and London, with remote workers in Europe.
+We have offices in Barcelona, Berlin, Liverpool and London, with remote workers in Europe.

 ## How to apply